 The Bureau of Crime Statistics and Research (BOCSAR) provides an interactive web application that allows users to find data about crime, criminal courts and custody.

-Statistics are available on Indigenous people appearing in NSW criminal courts, including statistics on the results of processes, and penalties.
+Statistics are available on Indigenous people appearing in NSW criminal courts, including statistics on the results of processes, and

 Justice NSW’s Juvenile Justice website publishes

 its Strategic Information System.
-The system allows users access to limited data about young Aboriginal offenders in NSW, including statistics
+The system allows users access to limited data about young Aboriginal offenders in NSW, including

-on admissions to the juvenile justice system and young Aboriginal offenders in custody.
+statistics on admissions to the juvenile justice system and young Aboriginal offenders in custody.